kaaproject/kaa/Customization-guide/Customizable-system-components/Owner-verifiers/index.md

     }
 ```

-## User verifier provisioning
+## Owner verifier provisioning

-To provision your user verifier, do the following:
+To provision your owner verifier, do the following:

 1. Create maven project.
 You can use this [pom](https://github.com/kaaproject/kaa/blob/master/server/verifiers/trustful-verifier/pom.xml) as an example.
 2. Create similar classes as defined above and put them in appropriate packages.